Jake-Nano/Jake-Bluestamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/x42fLah2oPk?si=IGls7z8FMfvzWa6T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Progress

 My first milestone included setting up the raspberry pi, setting up the camera, and then connecting the LCD display.
+I had to first connect the Pi to a monitor so I could run commands on linux and see what I was doing.
+Once I had set that up, I was able to run the commands that the instructions told me to and set up the LCD display.

+## Challenges

 At the beginning, I struggled with getting the pi set up, but when I switched from a 32 bit os to a 64 bit os, I was able to get the system to work.
-After getting the initial setup working, the rest of the milestone was far easier

-I was able to get the camera working by manually wiring each pin to its counterpart, and when I fixed the issue of the pi constantly disconnecting, the system worked
+After getting the initial setup working, the rest of the milestone was far easier.
+One of the other problems I had was from the hardware, where in the instructions they used a different setup than me, as they were able to directly connect the Braincraft Hat to the Raspberry Pi.
+But because I had to have a fan and heat sinks the Braincraft Hat could not fit on the Pi.
+At first I tried using extenders, but the Braincraft kept disconnecting.
+To solve the issue I had to individually wire each pin to its counterpart.
+I also ordered a ribbon cable to switch to later to solve problems of potential disconnects.
+## Next Steps

-The next step in the project is to get the AI systems set up so that the camera can detect objects and label them
+My next step in this project is to set up the camera, connect it, and finally set up the AI detection system to use the camera output and actually detect objects.

 # Starter Project
 <iframe width="560" height="315" src="https://www.youtube.com/embed/c17OwP32b1U?si=thviAxQ3rvXzbX2C" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>